spear-sim/spear/docs/content_guidelines.md

                                        # should export this StaticMeshActor to other physics simulators.
 ```

-- If the parent `StaticMeshComponent` exists only to group other child `StaticMeshComponents` together, and it is desired for the group to participate in a physics simulation, then the mesh assigned to the parent component should be `/Game/Common/Meshes/SM_Dummy`, and the _Simulate Phyiscs_ option should be enabled for the parent but not for the children.
-This is necessary for the group to be simulated correctly.
+- All options should be set to their default values unless noted here, or unless there is an good reason to deviate from the default values.
 - Extra layers of grouping hierarchy can be implemented by creating a tree of `StaticMeshComponents`.
 See the `Actor` section below for a sensible naming convention.
 - The pivot location of each `StaticMeshActor` should be set according to the following rules.
 The xy-coordinates of the actor's pivot should equal the xy-coordinates of the actor's axis-aligned bounding box center, and the z-coordinate of the pivot should equal the minimum z-coordinate of its axis-aligned bounding box.
 This is the convention for various props that ship with the Unreal Engine (e.g., the props in our `debug_0000` scene).
+- If the parent `StaticMeshComponent` exists only to group other child `StaticMeshComponents` together, and it is desired for the group to participate in a physics simulation, then the mesh assigned to the parent component should be `/Game/Common/Meshes/SM_Dummy`, and the _Simulate Phyiscs_ option should be enabled for the parent but not for the children.
+This is necessary for the group to be simulated correctly.
 - For each `StaticMeshComponent`, the _Collision Presets_ option should be set to _Default_.
 This configures the collision behavior of the component to be determined by the underlying mesh, rather than the component itself.

 #### `Actor`